Persian famine of 1917–1919: Influenza

-The 1918 flu pandemic spread to the entire country via three main entry routes: Transcaucasia to Tabriz, Baghdad to Kermanshah and India to the south Iran (the latter significantly vected by the British Indian Army soldiers stationed in Bushehr).
-The rural areas were more affected than urban regions, in which as many as 20% of the people were reported to have died.
+The 1918 flu pandemic spread to the entire country via three main entry routes: Transcaucasia to Tabriz, Baghdad to Kermanshah and India to southern Iran (the latter significantly vected by the British Indian Army soldiers stationed in Bushehr).
+The rural areas were more affected than urban regions, in which as many as 20% of people were reported to have died.
 Azizi et al comment that the figure is exaggerated, adding that the mortality rate in Kermanshah and Tehran was about 1%.
 Afkhami states that the flu impact was enormous and estimates that between 902,400 and 2,431,000 or 8.0% and 21.7% of the total population died, making Iran one of the most devastated countries worldwide.
-Floor assessed the figure estimated by Afkhami is much higher than the real casualties.
+Floor assessed the figure estimated by Afkhami as much higher than the real casualties.

 Cholera

 In 1916, cholera that hit Azerbaijan in 1915, was widespread not only in all northern provinces, it also reached the south.
 In 1917, it appeared in Mazandaran and Khorasan, killing 188 and 308 people in the two regions respectively, according to a 1924 government report.
-Ahmad Seyf states that the origin of cholera outbreak was Russia, and It was not severe.
+Ahmad Seyf states that the origin of cholera outbreak was Russia, and it was not severe.